Normalized Convolutional Neural Network: Experiment

-Imagenet dataset is a large-scale image dataset.
-There are about 1.28 millon training samples and 50K validation images.
-It has 1000 categories.
-In this paper, for time limit, we use the tiny imagenet dataset.
-The dataset has 100K samples, 10K validation iamges and 200 categories.
-We conduct simply compare ResNet50 with Group Normalization(GN) \cite{GroupNorm} and ResNet50 with NC in micro-batch setting.
-Since NC has batch-independent normalizing process, we compare with Group Normalization which outperforms other batch-independent normalization methods e,g Layer Normalization\cite{LN}, Instance Normalization\cite{IN}.
-Table~\ref{tab:table1}. shows that out simple experiments result.
-From table, we can see ResNet50+NC actives top-1/5 accuracy more 2\% higher than ResNet50+GN in both and better validation loss.
-From Figure \ref{fig:fig2}, we can see NC has consistency learning curve during 1 epoch.
+The ImageNet dataset is a large-scale image dataset consisting of approximately 1.28 million training samples and 50,000 validation images, spanning 1,000 categories.
+We conduct a simple comparison between ResNet-50 with Group Normalization (GN) and ResNet-50 with NC in a micro-batch setting, following the standard training setup for ImageNet.
+Since NC employs a batch-independent normalization process, we compare it specifically with Group Normalization, which has been shown to outperform other batch-independent normalization methods such as Layer Normalization and Instance Normalization.
+For all models, the number of groups in GN is set to 32.

-We run all experiments using the Pytorch implemnetations of the layers.
-NC is realized by custom layer using Pytorch.
-Here, we list the hyperparameters used for this result.
-For all models, the learinng rate is set to 0.01 initially, and is multiplied by 0.1 after every 30 epochs.
-We use SGD to train the models without momentum and weight-decay.
-For all models, training batch is set to 2.
-We use RELU activation for all models.
-We do not use data augumentations.
-We train all models 50 epochs.
+All experiments are conducted using PyTorch implementations, with NC implemented as a custom layer in PyTorch.
+The training batch size for all models is set to 2.

-Next, Although CIFAR-10 dataset is smaller than Imagenet dataset, it is one of the most widely used datasets for machine learning research.
-CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
-We conduct same experiment on CIFAR-10.
-The model used is that ResNet18.
-We use SGD without momentum and weight-decay. training batch is set to 2.
-We use RELU activation for all models.We do use a few data augumenations.
-We use horizontalflip and Random shift up to 10\% of image size.
-We train all models 50 epochs.
+Although the CIFAR-10 dataset is smaller than ImageNet, it is one of the most widely used datasets in machine learning research.
+The CIFAR-10/100 dataset contains 60,000 32×32 color images across 10 and 100 different classes, respectively.
+We conduct the same experiment on CIFAR-10/100 using ResNet-18.
+In this case, we use vanilla SGD without momentum and weight decay.
+The training batch size is again set to 2, and all models use ReLU activation.
+We apply basic data augmentations, including horizontal flipping and random shifting of up to 10$\%$ of the image size.
+All models are trained for 75 epochs.

+Additionally, we conduct experiments to analyze the effect of combining NC with existing normalization methods.
+Specifically, we compare ResNet-18 with BN/GN against ResNet-18 with BN/GN and NC.
+While the final accuracy and validation loss values in the batch normalization cases show no significant difference, we observe a faster learning speed during the initial training phase, as expected.
+However, in the micro-batch setting, we observe more notable improvements in accuracy.
+See Figure 2 and Table 1 for details.

+Across all experiments, NC consistently outperforms GN.
+Since NC is essentially a convolutional layer, we also evaluate its performance in combination with other normalization techniques.
+The results show that NC further improves performance when used alongside two representative normalization methods, BN and GN.